maximumkaiser/space_bot.py/README.md

 spacebot is an open-sourced discord bot made using nextcord python framework

 ## vision of spacebot
-the vision of spacebot is to make a fun bot and multipurpose bot
+the vision of spacebot is to make a fun and multipurpose bot

 ## current features
 the current features are:-